How do courts in Florida handle shared parental responsibility over a child’s health care?

 Florida family judges must determine parenting matters according to the child’s best interests and the Uniform Child Custody Jurisdiction and Enforcement Act.

 Exception to Best Interests: Modification of Parenting Plan

 There is an exception.
 Modification of a parenting plan and time-sharing schedule requires showing a substantial, material, and unanticipated change of circumstances.
 See Section 61.13(2)(c), Florida Statutes.
 Courts have described this burden of proof as “extraordinary.”

 Parenting Plans and Responsibility for Health Care

 Florida parenting plans must designate who will be responsible for “any and all forms of health care.”
 Section 61.13(2)(b)3., Florida Statutes states:

 “If the court orders shared parental responsibility over health care decisions, the parenting plan must provide that either parent may consent to mental health treatment for the child.”

-But, if the court does not order shared parental responsibility over health care decisions, the condition to the requirement the parenting plan provide either parent sharing parental responsibility may alone consent to mental health treatment for their child doesn’t apply.
+But, what if the court doesn’t order shared parental responsibility over health care decisions for a child?
+Then, the required provision that either parent may alone consent to the child’s mental health treatment doesn’t apply.

-How may collaborating parents still share parental responsibility but clarify their intent about mental health treatment for their child?
+So, how may collaborating parents share parental responsibility, but clarify their intent about mental health treatment for their child?